 - Co-PI for NSF EarthCube Governance Community Group,

 helping develop initial roadmap for building governance structures within

-- Shift from OGC to University of Texas at Austin, 2012-present as Research Scientist and Fellow:
+- University of Texas at Austin, 2012-present as Research Scientist and Fellow:

-- Maintaining connection with OGC as Research/Academic Advocate:
+- Maintaining connection with OGC, 2012-present as Research/Academic Advocate (non-salary staff):

 - Outreach to increase awareness, participation and influence of scientific research communities on the standards and technologies that could advance their research.